heathhenley/NewDepths/readme.md

 # NewDepths.xyz
 ## Simple email notifications of new public mbes and csb data

-This is a simple set up to send you an email of summary periodically of the data in a user defined area.
+This is a simple set up to send you an email summary periodically of the data in a user defined area.
 The app queries the MBES and CSB from NOAA (at the time, maybe more will be added).
 The user can log in, define a bounding box, and will then receive an email with a summary of the new data in that area.